rishu2604/rishu2604/README.md

 ## I'm a Learner, Developer, and an IT Intern !!
+- 👨‍🎓 I am an engineering undergraduate at TIET, currently pursuing Computer Engineering.
+I have keen interest in software development.
+I am up for learning any new technology.
+- 🤝 Always up for collaboration in projects.
 - 🌱 I’m currently learning MERN stack.
 - 💻 I have proficiency in ReactJS, Data Structures and Algorithms, OOPS, Database Management and SQL.
 - 🥅 2024 Goals: Learn more about emerging technologies and discover more about myself.